zaoqi/kindlelauncher/src/com/mobileread/ixtab/kindlelauncher/resources/tool/README-tool.txt

 Tools in this folder:

-awk.sh
-	just a wrapper around `which awk` -f

 strip.awk
 	strips white space and code blocks from awk scripts to make them smaller.
 	In particular, use strip.awk to build parse.awk from parse-commented.awk <<<<